Axion Star Bosenova in Axion Miniclusters

 as can be seen from Eq.~(\ref{eq:tgr}) and Eq.~(\ref{eq:tlam}), $t_{c,\,\rm gravity}$ and $t_{c,\, \lambda}$ are smaller than $13.7\,{\rm Gyr}$ for $\delta\gtrsim 100$.
 Self-interaction becomes important for larger axion masses.

 In Fig.~\ref{img2}, we plot the orange region where bosenova occurs within $13.7\,{\rm Gyr}$ for different initial overdensity $\delta$ and the QCD axion mass $m_{a}$.
-Above the green dashed line, the bosenova occurs within $1\,{\rm Gyr}$.
+The orange, green and purple lines represent the critical overdensity for bosenova.
+Here we use the MC mass Eq.~(\ref{eq:MMC}), and $r_{0}$ is taken as $1$, $10$, $100$, respectively.
 For a larger initial overdensity $\delta$, the MC density is greater, hence it is faster for an axion star to reach the maximum mass.
 We note that bosenova occurs only for $\delta\gtrsim 100$.
 According to the simulations in Ref.~\cite{Vaquero:2018tib}, the probability for $\delta\gtrsim 100$ is roughly $10^{-7}$, which means that only $10^{-7}$ of the MCs will engender a bosenova.
-The orange line on the large axion mass side is lowered due to axion self-interaction.
+The orange, green and purple lines on the large axion mass side are lowered due to axion self-interaction.